grpc/proposal/A87-mtls-spiffe-support.md

 today.
 However, if the certificate provider returns a SPIFFE trust bundle map, then SPIFFE verification will be performed, and non-SPIFFE peer certificates will be rejected.

-Before performing SPIFFE verification, SPIFFE trust bundle map is extracted from provided JSON file and stored into memory.
-If an error (for example, file isn’t readable / contains invalid entries) occurs during the initial load, the SPIFFE trust bundle map can't be created and, since there is no fallback mechanism, the certificate verification process will fail.
-For subsequent loads, errors will not affect the existing in-memory trust bundle map.
-An empty map will be considered a valid (but empty) trust bundle map.
-Note - [SPIFFE bundle format] and [Publishing SPIFFE bundle format] are partially supported:
-  * Only ‘keys’ and ‘spiffe_sequence’ elements of JWK set are supported
-  * Only ‘kty’, ‘use’, and ‘x5c’ elements of ‘keys’ are supported
-  * Instead of ignoring individual JWK entries in case of issues, we ignore the whole TrustBundle

 When performing SPIFFE verification, the following steps will be performed: